A Note about Isotopy and Concordance of Positive Scalar Curvature Metrics on Compact Manifolds with Boundary: Setup and key definitions

-\begin{remark} It is not obvious, but nevertheless true that weak PSC $(\star)$-concordance is indeed an equivalence relation in $\met(X)$; specifically, the fact that the relation in question is transitive follows - as a simple special case - from forthcoming work of the authors (in the spirit of Miao's smoothing theorem, see \cite{Mia02}, which suffices to cover the case when $X$ is a closed manifold).
-In fact, the same deformation methods allow to equivalently pose Definition \ref{def:WeakConcordance} by requiring, in item \ref{item:weak}, that $X\times\left\{0\right\}$ and $X\times\left\{1\right\}$ satisfies any of the (local) geometric conditions in the following hierarchy: $
+\begin{Remark} It is not obvious, but nevertheless true that weak PSC $(\star)$-concordance is indeed an equivalence relation in $\met(X)$; specifically, the fact that the relation in question is transitive follows -- as a simple special case -- from our companion work \cite{CarLi23b} (in the spirit of Miao's smoothing theorem, see \cite{Mia02}, which suffices to cover the case when $X$ is a closed manifold).
+In fact, the same deformation methods allow to show that $h_0, h_1\in\met_{R>0,H=0}$ (respectively, in~$\met_{R>0,H\geq 0}$) are PSC min-concordant (respectively, PSC mc-concordant) if and only if they are weakly PSC min-concordant (resp.\ weakly PSC mc-concordant).
+In other words, if one restricts a priori to such subspaces, then it is equivalent to require, on top of conditions (i) and (ii), for item (iii) that $X\times\{0\}$ and $X\times\{1\}$ meet $\partial X\times [0,1]$ at a right angle and satisfy any of the (local) geometric conditions in the following hierarchy: $